plant-microct-tools/leaf-traits-microct/README.md

 This analysis was a work in progress in the previous versions of the code.
 I have written it from scratch based on my needs.
 It now computes the following and export the data as a CSV file.

 - Thicknesses: Leaf, Epidermis (adaxial and abaxial separately), Mesophyll (everything but the epidermis)
-- Volumes: Leaf, Mesophyll, Vein, Cell, Airspace, Epidermis (adaxial and abaxial separately)
+- Volumes: Leaf, Mesophyll (everything but the epidermis), Vein, Mesophyll cells, Airspace, Epidermis (adaxial and abaxial separately)
 - Surface area: Airspace

 ## References